-How Parents Can (Accidentally) Slip into Narcissism – And Not Even Know It
+How Parents Can Slip into Narcissism And Not Know It

 Parenting is HARD.
 You’re responsible for teaching, nurturing, and loving a little human who has a personality and will all their own.
 In that intense whirlwind, it’s easy for even the most loving parents to fall into behaviors that look suspiciously narcissistic – and here’s the thing: many of these patterns happen without even realizing it.
 Let’s explore some subtle, instinctual ways that parents can slip into a form of narcissism and how to avoid these traps.